davesamer/qgis-serviceareas/README.md

 # QGis-Serviceareas
-QGis Programm for creating service areas with various algorithms Development with Python 2.17 in QGis 2.18.17
+QGis Programm for creating service areas with various algorithms.
+Development with Python 2.17 in QGis 2.18.17